-Larry J. Goodman, MD, was CEO of Rush University Medical Center from February 2002 to May 2019, and served a dual role as president of Rush University until February 2019.
+Larry J. Goodman, MD, became interim president of Rush University in July 2022.
+He previously was CEO of Rush University Medical Center from February 2002 to May 2019, and served a dual role as president of Rush University until February 2019.
 In addition, Goodman was the first CEO of the Rush University System for Health, serving in this role from March 2017 to May 2019.
 He holds the academic rank of professor of internal medicine and is the University's James A. Campbell, MD, Distinguished Service Professor.

 Under Goodman’s leadership, Rush University Medical Center became nationally recognized for excellence in patient care, breakthrough research, community engagement and technological innovation, while also returning to and maintaining a position of solid financial strength.

 His tenure as CEO includes the following highlights:

 Financial strength: Goodman became CEO at a time when Rush University Medical Center was experiencing significant financial losses.
 In 2019, the Medical Center has ratings from AA- to A+ from the country's three leading bond rating agencies, and $3.4 billion in total assets.
 In the 2018 fiscal year, the Medical Center had $2.1 billion in revenue and generated $88.3 million in operating income.

 Continued financial strength has enabled the Medical Center to invest in past and future major construction projects to modernize its main campus and enhance care and new off-campus outpatient facilities.
 In addition, Rush's financial performance supports new programs to improve care, advance research, assist the surrounding community and develop the capabilities of Rush employees.
 It also made possible the $370 million in community benefits the Medical Center provided during the 2018 fiscal year, including $25.6 million in charity care.